-Keep in mind that the industry uses many different scoring equations.
-Also, the companies who develop these algorithms update them periodically, and the lenders who use the formulas adopt the newer versions at different times.
+Finally, the industry uses many scoring equations that address the issue differently.
+Also, the companies who develop these algorithms update them periodically, and the lenders who use the formulas adopt the newer versions on their timetables.

 - FICO® 8

 - Ignores collection accounts under $100

 - Does not distinguish between types of collection accounts

 - FICO® 9